JonathanAsh/marb-bot/README.txt

 First attempt making a Discord bot.
-Uses Node.js, haven't really used it before but it seems pretty intuitive.
+Uses Discord.js (which is Node), seems pretty intuitive.

 Current Functionality:
   - Replies to certain keywords in messages